Lawrence Y. Sherman: Senate elections

 Three months after the primary, the United States Senate invalidated the election of Lorimer and declared the seat vacant.
 The Illinois Attorney General, William H. Stead determined that the General Assembly had failed to properly elect Lorimer in 1909 and so the Governor could not appoint a replacement.
 As a result, the General Assembly had two Senate seats to fill.

 In the November 1912 election, the Republicans lost control of the state due to the Republican / Progressive split.
 But while the Democrats held a plurality of the General Assembly, they did not have a majority.
 The General Assembly took up the matter of electing the senators on February 1.
-On March 26, in a compromise arranged by governor Dunne, the General Assembly elected Democrat J. Hamilton Lewis to fill the Cullom seat and chose Sherman to fill the two remaining years of Lorimer's term.
+On March 26, in a compromise arranged by Governor Edward F. Dunne, the General Assembly elected Democrat J. Hamilton Lewis to fill the Cullom seat and chose Sherman to fill the two remaining years of Lorimer's term.

 In 1914, he was elected to a full term, this time by the people of Illinois due to the passage of the Seventeenth Amendment, which he had supported prior to being elected to the Senate.

 In 1916, Sherman made the decision to retire from politics not to run for reelection in 1920, due to his failing hearing, which prevented him from hearing what was said on the Senate floor.

-Senate Years
+Senate years

 He served as chairman of the Committee on the District of Columbia during the Sixty-sixth Congress.